ialberdic/weather/README.md

 A couple of bugs left to fix

-1. Try to find out I know you will, (In the first load (first page) clicking on cards dont get values in BarChart updated.
+1. Try to find out I know you will, (In the first load (Just in the first page) clicking on cards dont get values in BarChart updated.
    It is easy to fix :)
+2. Last page show 2 cards, it should not.
+A fix would be to control how many days left to show...

 **Just to comment, I would love to create another folder (for example "native") and start to code a React Native app sharing same Redux used for the Web app**